Raspberry Green Tea Lemonade

 The reason for this is the catechin content in the tea.
 What are catechins?
-Catechins are water-soluble polyphenols extracted from the leaves, into the water, which is then consumed.
+Catechins are water-soluble polyphenols extracted from the leaves into the water, which are then consumed.
 In a word, they are a specific kind of antioxidant called flavonoids that protect and may even prevent cell damage.
-Green tea is not processed as much as other teas before it’s poured in your cup, so therefore it’s rich in catechins.
+Green tea is not processed as much as other teas before it’s poured into your cup, so therefore it’s rich in catechins.

 SIP ON THIS...

 - Improved blood flow and boosting heart health

 - Lowering cholesterol